Even though I’ve blogged for businesses since 2012, I struggled with learning how to monetize my blog for years.

 I am really good at systematizing what I learn to figure out the most efficient way to do things.

-And to be clear, there are many ways to monetize a blog.
+And to be clear, there are many ways to monetize blogs!
 These are just ways I found that worked best for me.

 So here are my top suggestions on how to monetize a blog.